ptc-iot-sharing/ThingworxVSCodeProject/README.md

 ## Current Limitations

  - Only Things, ThingTemplates, ThingShapes, DataShapes, Users, Groups, Organizations, Mashups, StyleDefinitions, StateDefinitions and Projects are supported currently.
 For other types of entities you will still need to use the composer.
- - <strike>Description currently cannot be specified.
-In the future, JSDoc comments will be used for this purpose.</strike> (1 Apr 2020)
- - <strike>Non-javascript services such as SQL</strike> or Flow services are not supported.
-(19 Mar 2022)
+ - Flow services and other service types except javascript and SQL are not supported.
- - <strike>Projects and </strike>tags cannot be specified currently. </strike>Note that your project will however be packaged as an extension that can be easily installed, updated and removed.</strike> (27 Jul 2020)
- - <strike>Configuration tables are not currently supported, but this likely to be supported in some manner soon.</strike> (23 Mar 2020)
+ - Tags cannot be specified currently.
  - XML handling via E4X is not and will not be supported.
 Using E4X syntax will lead to a compilation error.
 You should use the various XML methods to work around this limitation.
+ - Session variables and user extensions are not currently supported as data sources in mashups.
+You should instead obtain this information via services if needed.

 ## Build